What is an Operational Plan? (2021 Update)

 What is an Operational Plan?

 An operational plan sets out the tasks that a business needs to perform in order to reach a certain outcome.
-It is a blueprint of sorts, outlining the business’s current performance, while implementing the management strategies that are needed to succeed.
+It is a blueprint of sorts, which will outline your business’s current performance while implementing the management strategies you need to succeed.
+Different to a business plan, an operational plan will set out your business’s tasks on a weekly, grass-roots basis.

 A good operational plan will identify: